Danswar/Store/README.md

-# Store: Laravel backend aplication to serve data to Dulcelina - Adminstrador App
+# Store: Laravel backend application to serve data to Dulcelina - Adminstrador App

 ## How to seting up dev enviroment